 The black community is disproportionately disadvantaged by the impact of COVID-19.
 A longstanding history of racial bias and inequity in healthcare access puts black people at higher risk of untreated chronic illnesses, as well as at higher risk of being underserved in times of crisis.
 There are severe health disparities shown by the percentage of black people diagnosed with, hospitalized with, or dead from COVID-19 compared to the size of the black population.
 For example, the infection rate of majority-black counties is three times higher than that of majority-white counties.
-Currently in Tennessee, 32% of COVID-19 deaths are in the black community which accounts for only 16% of the state population.
+Currently in Tennessee, approximately 30% of COVID-19 deaths are in the black community which accounts for only 16% of the state population.

 We are proud to be part of a community of leaders, movers and shakers who work to achieve health equity in our area and around the nation.